Repost (because now all sorts of states in these USA are pushing for making the fact of the Seal of Confession a felony offense). ///

-Back in the day, when I was a freshman at a brand new gargantuan public high school, with between one and two thousand kids, the incoming class was broken up into small groups so as to have a special instruction.
+Back in the day, when I was a freshman at a new public high school, with between one and two thousand kids, the incoming class was broken up into small groups so as to have a special instruction.
 It amounted to telling us what statutory rape was in my home state.
 At the time, they said, it amounted to sex with anyone under sixteen years of age, regardless of consent of the other, regardless if one was also under sixteen years of age.
 “Just don’t do it!” was the advice.
 “Isn’t that obvious?” thought I. I’m sure all those laws in all states have been radically revised in any number of ways, and not necessarily for the benefit of the other person.

 I almost never ever look at the stats page.
 I used to do that once in a while, but now not so much.
 I just happened to see this search query on my stats page: “can you confess statutory rape – catholic”.
 An entire spectrum of motivations are possible for someone to do such a search.
 Leaving aside motivations of a journalist, et alii, let’s just take two scenarios.

-Let’s say a minor girl “confesses” that someone not a minor has taken advantage of her sexually.
+Let’s say a minor “confesses” that someone not a minor has taken advantage sexually.
 Kids can get confused and feel guilty in a situation in which they were victims.
 The priest is to set the youngster straight about this and speak to the possibilities of revealing the crime to proper authorities, making sure the youngster knows that this is a good idea, and that because of the seal of confession, the priest can’t do this himself, not having been told this outside of confession.

 As an aside, I would say that a priest is NOT always to encourage that the victim reveals the crime to the proper authorities.
-For instance, in Islamicist countries, such a girl, claiming rape, would simply be stoned to death by “pious men.”
+For instance, in Islamicist countries, such a girl, claiming rape, would simply be stoned to death by “four pious men.”
 I bet that Islamic State rape lovers will complain that I’m not being nice to them and should be ashamed of myself for not breaking the seal of confession and turning the girl over to them for stoning myself.
 Really, I won’t do that.

-Diversely, let’s say that a middle-aged man confesses that he took advantage of a minor girl in a sexual manner.
+Diversely, let’s say that a middle-aged man confesses that he took advantage of a minor in a sexual manner.
 The priest is to give all the proper advice about turning himself in to the proper authorities and getting help to sort out any psychological idiocies that would open himself up to doing such a crime.
 But, then, as far as the sin goes, yes, he can confess that under the sacramental seal of the sacrament of confession and, all things being equal regarding true repentance, amendment of life, etc., he may be given absolution for the sin.

 As an aside, again, I would say that a priest is NOT always to encourage that the criminal reveals himself to the proper authorities, depending on the local circumstances.
 Say, for instance, that he is in a jurisdiction where most if not all those on an offender list were put to death sooner than later by other prisoners.
+That’s common.